maxitg/SetReplace/README.md

 These properties are similar to corresponding `*List` ones, except we don't have `"FinalVertexCount"` and instead have `"FinalDistinctElementsCount"` (we should have `"FinalVertexCount"` and `"FinalDistinctElementsCountList"`, but they are not currently implemented).

 The difference is that `"VertexCountList"` counts expressions of level 2 in the states whereas `"FinalDistinctElementsCount"` counts all expressions matching `_ ?
 AtomQ`.
-The difference becomes apparent for edges which contain non-trivially nested lists.
+The difference becomes apparent for edges that contain non-trivially nested lists.

 For example, consider a rule that performs a non-trivial nesting:
 ```